mruiter/com.neo/README.md

 * Support the soon to be available touch wall switch

 ## Change Log:

+### v 1.1.8
+**add support:**
+NAS-SW01ZE - Touch Wall Switch Support Added
+note: Untested because no hardware available yet Please contact me on slack or mail to debug further if something is not working correct with this switch **fixed**
+* NAS-AB01ZE - Fixed a flow card error in the driver

 ### v 1.1.7
 **update:**
 NAS-PD01ZE - Fixed LUX reporting based on threshold setting